 1841: In Venice, birthdate of Luigi Luzzatti who “served as the 31st Prime Minister of Italy between 1910 1911; making him the second Jew to hold this position.

-1852: An article entitled “Benjamin Disraeli” published today described the various views, most of them negative, on the appointed of Disraeli to serve as Chancellor of the Exchequer.
+1852: In “Benjamin Disraeli” published today described the various views, most of them negative, on the appointed of Disraeli to serve as Chancellor of the Exchequer.
 Much of the criticism was based on Disraeli’s career as the author of several novels.
 Apparently being a man of letters should have disqualified him for such a post.
 According to the author of the article, Disraeli’s literary background gives him unique qualifications for public life.
 Besides which, he was the most capable member of his party serving in the House Commons where the Conservatives were in need of leaders.

 1853(1st of Adar II, 5613): Rosh Chodesh Adar II